-- 53. Pursuant to 21 C.F.R. § 814.39(d)(1)-(2), Allergan was permitted to unilaterally make "[l]abeling changes that add or strengthen a contraindication, warning, precaution, or information about an adverse reaction for which there is reasonable evidence of a causal association" in order to "reflect newly acquired information." - 54.
-From 2006 through the date of Plaintiffs' implants, Allergan continually acquired new information regarding the strong association between its Natrelle® and BIOCELL® implants and the development of BIA-ALCL; an association that was significantly higher than any other textured breast implant. - 55.
-Based on the newly acquired information, Allergan had the right to unilaterally make changes to the directions for use ("DFU") for its Natrelle® and BIOCELL® implants to add or strengthen the warnings about the causal association between the product and the development of BIA-ALCL. - 56.
-Rather than exercise its right to unilaterally strengthen the information about the link between its product and BIA-ALCL, Allergan instead actively concealed its acquired knowledge of the causal link through its manipulation of adverse event reports and other public reports as described above. - 57.
+- 51. Despite having knowledge and possession of evidence showing that the use of Allergan's Natrelle® Silicone-Filled breast implants was dangerous and likely to place consumers' health at serious risk, as detailed further below, Allergan refused or recklessly failed to identify, disclose, and warn of the health hazards and risks associated with the product, and about all adverse events that were known to Allergan. - 52.
+Pursuant to 21 C.F.R. § 814.39(d)(1)-(2), Allergan was permitted to unilaterally make "[l]abeling changes that add or strengthen a contraindication, warning, precaution, or information about an adverse reaction for which there is reasonable evidence of a causal association" in order to "reflect newly acquired information." - 53.
+From 2006 through the date of Plaintiffs' implants, Allergan continually acquired new information regarding the strong association between its Natrelle® and BIOCELL© implants and the development of BIA-ALCL; an association that was significantly higher than any other textured breast implant. - 54.
+Based on the newly acquired information, Allergan had the right to unilaterally make changes to the directions for use ("DFU") for its Natrelle® and BIOCELL® implants to add or strengthen the warnings about the causal association between the product and the development of BIA-ALCL. - 55.
+Rather than exercise its right to unilaterally strengthen the information about the link between its product and BIA-ALCL, Allergan instead actively concealed its acquired knowledge of the causal link through its manipulation of adverse event reports and other public reports as described above. - 56.
 Additionally, under applicable state laws, which do not impose duties or requirements materially different from those imposed by federal law, Allergan had a duty to revise its product labeling after becoming aware of otherwise undisclosed dangers in its

-Natrelle® and BIOCELL[©] breast implant products.
+Natrelle® and BIOCELL® breast implant products.
 Allergan refused and recklessly and intentionally failed to do so.

-- 58. Under applicable state laws, which do not impose duties or requirements materially different from those imposed by federal law, Allergan was required at all material times to promptly report any information suggesting that one of its products may have contributed to a serious injury, or had malfunctioned, and the malfunction would be likely to contribute to a serious injury if it were to recur. - 59.
-Allergan's insufficient follow-up rates and inadequate data, as detailed above, establish and confirm Allergan's reckless and intentional disregard for the safety of hundreds of thousands of women in the United States. - 60.
+- 57. Under applicable state laws, which do not impose duties or requirements materially different from those imposed by federal law, Allergan was required at all material times to promptly report any information suggesting that one of its products may have contributed to a serious injury, or had malfunctioned, and the malfunction would be likely to contribute to a serious injury if it were to recur. - 58.
+Allergan's insufficient follow-up rates and inadequate data, as detailed above, establish and confirm Allergan's reckless and intentional disregard for the safety of hundreds of thousands of women in the United States. - 59.
 Each of the above-cited deficiencies in Allergan's post-market compliance, including those described above, was a "failure to comply with any post-approval requirement" and each constituted a ground for withdrawal of the PMA.
-Defendants' conduct violated Defendants' duties under the law. - 61.
+Defendants' conduct violated Defendants' duties under the law. - 60.
 Notwithstanding Allergan's failures to comply with post-approval requirements, including the failures described above, Allergan continued to commercially distribute its Natrelle® and BIOCELL® breast implants.
-As expressly provided in the PMA, such distribution was a violation of federal law. - 62.
+As expressly provided in the PMA, such distribution was a violation of federal law. - 6l.
 Had Allergan substantially complied with the PMA, rather than flagrantly, recklessly, and intentionally underperforming the post-approval requirements as alleged above, Allergan's disclosures would have led to much wider knowledge of the risks associated with Allergan's products.
-In addition, Allergan's physician and patient labeling would have materially changed over time, and patients including Plaintiffs, and medical providers including Plaintiffs' physicians, would not have purchased or implanted Allergan's products.
+In addition, Allergan's physician and patient labeling would have materially changed over time, and patients including Plaintiffs, and medical providers including

+Plaintiffs' physicians, would not have purchased or implanted Allergan's products.